isabelsmalley/DND/Adventure Time DND/Pages/CloudPerson.md

 ## *Natural Athlete*
 You have proficiency in the Athletics skill.
 ## *Spacial Being*
 Being made of gasous molecules has it's advantages.
 Resistant to physical damage, but your body is dispersed.
 Use bonus action to reconfigure your body.
-When attacked with magic, if elemental, your attacks have elemental attributes.
+When attacked with magic, if elemental, your attacks has elemental attributes.
+Deal elemental physical damage.
 However, it has its disadvantages as well, vulnerable to force damage.

-*Force damage deals x2, Magic damage gives you elemental powers, and resistant to physical damage*
+*Force damage deals x2, Magic damage gives you physical elemental powers, and resistant to physical damage*
 ## *Float It Up*
 You can fly up to twice your fly speed, but you must land at the end of your turn.
 You can’t use this feature again until you finish a long rest.
 ## *Languages*